Mississippi Foreclosure Laws and Procedures

 After the nonjudicial foreclosure is complete, the person or entity that bought the property at the foreclosure sale may begin the eviction process, usually after making a demand for possession.

-A few potential ways to stop a foreclosure include reinstating the loan, redeeming the property before the sale, or filing for bankruptcy.
-(Of course, if you're able to work out a loss mitigation option, like a loan modification, that will also stop a foreclosure.)
+A few potential ways to stop a foreclosure and keep your home include reinstating the loan, redeeming the property before the sale, or filing for bankruptcy.
+Working out a loss mitigation option, like a loan modification, will also stop a foreclosure.

 Reinstating the Loan

-Under Mississippi law, you may reinstate the loan at any time before the sale.
+Under Mississippi law, you may reinstate the loan any time before the sale.
 (Miss.
 Code Ann. § 89-1-59).

 Redeeming the Property